POST-SCREENING PANELS, DISCUSSIONS, Q&A’s & Parties.

 SATURDAY NIGHT EVENT w.
 THEATRE DAZE – AN AQUARIAN EXPOSITION: PEACE, LOVE & MUSIC.

-Featuring MAINfm DJs, projection, dancers and prizes.
+Featuring MAINfm DJs, projection, dancers and prizes at 9.30pm.
 Costumes are definitely encouraged.

-Post Screening Q&A with guest, Gayle Osborne, in conversation with guest, Alex Kelly.
+Post Screening Q&A with guests, Gayle Osborne and Cam Walker, in conversation with Alex Kelly.

 SUNDAY NIGHT EVENT w.
 FESTIVAL WRAP-UP PARTY